-The Fund pays a management fee at the rate of 1.75% per annum calculated based on the net asset value at each valuation date.
-In addition, the Fund Manager also charges a fee at a maximum rate of 1.00% per annum calculated based on the net asset value at each valuation date to meet other expenses of the Fund.
+The Fund pays a management fee at the rate of 1.50% per annum calculated based on the net assets at each valuation date.
+The Fund Manager also recovers from the Fund any other expenses incurred on behalf of the Fund including audit fee, board compensation and other similar charges.